 Defensive Stats

-Defensive Stats come from your armor pieces and helps you stay alive.
+Defensive Stats come from your armor pieces and help you stay alive.
 These include but are not limited to:

 Utility Stats